PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 })
 ```

-The only thing we've changed her is the SQL queries (and their inputs).
+The only thing we've changed here is the SQL queries (and their inputs).

 We've altered the name of the table we create (from `quotes` to `quote_docs`),
 and we define two fields instead of three.
 The `id` field remains the same,